hsadler/musicDatabaseInterface/readme.md

-A database interface I designed for my Hack Reactor application.
+A database interface for storing metadata for audio clips